 The dungeon isn’t a historic site.
 It’s a modern attraction that replicates various scenes of torture.
 The staff recreates real scenarios of how prisoners were treated during medieval times.

 It’s a theatrical experience that should get your blood pumping.
 Keep in mind that it may be a little too scary for young children, but it’s great fun for older kids and adults and worth the cost of admission.

 Explore whisky shops and Celtic souvenir stores in the Royal Mile

-After exploring the dungeon, continue walking on Market Street until you reach a fork in the road.
+After exploring the dungeon, continue your Edinburgh trip by walking on Market Street until you reach a fork in the road.
 Take a right to reach Canongate, one of the many streets of the Royal Mile.

 When trying to see as much of Edinburgh in one day as you can, you’ll spend a good portion of your time within the Royal Mile.

 The Royal Mile is the name for the collection of streets running between the castle and the palace, forming the main pedestrian thoroughfare through Old Town.
 It includes High Street, Lawnmarket, Castlehill, Abbey Strand, and Canongate.

 It’s also where you’ll find a large assortment of small pubs, shops, and street food vendors.
 This is the perfect time to grab a snack or lunch and do some shopping.

 While you can find local handicrafts and original goods, the area has many shops dedicated to vices, including several whisky shops.
 You can also shop for cigars and fudge.

 Of course, since you’re in one of the busiest tourist spots in Scotland, you’ll also find plenty of stores selling kilts and Celtic souvenirs.